figtools/figgy.docs/docs/architecture/events.md

 **Event Sourcing**

-Event Sourcing is a design pattern where a log of events is the source-of-truth of your application state.
-To fix bad application state, a series of events are replayed rather than attempting to restore from a "snapshot" of data at some point in the past.
-This pattern enables Figgy to replay events to rebuild both current state _and_ historical state in disaster recovery scenarios.
+Event Sourcing is a design pattern where a log of events is the source-of-truth for application state.
+If application state needs to be restored or repaired, a series of events can be replayed to reset the state instead of attempting restoring data from a historical snapshot.
+Adopting this pattern enables Figgy to replay events to rebuild both current state _and_ historical state in disaster recovery scenarios.
 Essentially, because all events are captured, we can track all changes over time, and restore any, or all, ParameterStore values to any point-in-time in the past.